phu0ngng/nccl/doc/source/api/p2p.rst

  Send a signal to rank ``peer`` without transferring data.

  The ``sigIdx`` is the signal index identifier for the operation.
 It must be set to 0 for now.

  The ``ctx`` is the context identifier for the operation.
 It must be set to 0 for now.

- The ``flags`` parameter is reserved for future use and must be set to 0.
+ The ``flags`` parameter is reserved for future use.
+It must be set to 0 for now.

+ When a signal is updated on the remote peer, all prior :c:func:`ncclPutSignal` and :c:func:`ncclSignal` operations to the same peer and context have also completed their signal updates.

+Related links: :ref:`point-to-point`.

 ncclWaitSignal
 --------------